-As described in notes 2.7 and 3 of the financial statements, substantially all the Group's revenues are generated from the sale of clinical laboratory testing services, technology out-licensing deals, research and development service fees, and government grants.
-Most commercial agreements include up-front fees, milestone fees, and royalty fees.
-The group's revenue recognition model includes critical accounting estimates based on management judgment.
-These estimates and underlying judgments are continuously revisited based on updated historical experience and new expected future evolutions
+As described in notes 2.7 and 3 of the financial statements, substantially all the Group's revenues are generated from the sale of clinical laboratory testing services, technology out-licensing deals, research and development service fees, and The group's revenue recognition model includes critical accounting estimates based on management judgment.
+These estimates and underlying judgments are continuously revisited based on updated historical experience and new expected future evolutions.